 Mud rheology.
 Rheology is the science of the deformation and flow of fluids.
 When discussing the rheology of fluids in the well (mud, cement, or brines), what is of interest is the relationship between how fast the fluid flows and the pressure required to maintain that flow rate (either in the pipe or in the annulus).
 The relationships between these properties will affect circulating pressures, surge and swab pressures, and hole cleaning ability.
 Surge and swab pressures occur when the drillstring is lowered in the hole and fluid is displaced upwards.
 This imposes temporary extra pressure on the hole and is called surge pressure.
 When the drillstring is lifted upwards, fluid has to flow downwards as a pressure drop or suction is created by the withdrawal of the steel volume.
 This causes a temporary pressure reduction on the hole and is called swab pressure.
 Hole cleaning ability refers to the ability of a drilling fluid to lift cuttings out of the hole at a certain flow rate.
 This ability is related to the fluid density and rheology.

 To fully specify a drilling fluid that must perform specific functions, the required rheology must also be defined.
-The rheology not only affects the relationship between flow rate and pressure
+The rheology not only affects the relationship between flow rate and pressure it also affects the flow rates at which the flow regimes change.

 At very low flow rates inside the pipe and annulus, the fluid will move with all parts of the fluid moving in the same direction and at roughly the same speed.
 This is called plug flow, shown as “Stage 2” in figure 2.